dx-dtran/gpt2-vision/README.md

 ## Overview

 GPT-2 Vision works by feeding an image into CLIP, which generates visual embeddings that represent the meaning of the image in a language space.
 A multi-layer perceptron aligns these visual embeddings with GPT-2's specific language embedding space.
-GPT-2 uses these refined embeddings to produce a text description of the image
+GPT-2 uses these refined vision-language embeddings to produce a text description of the image

 CLIP and GPT-2 are initialized with OpenAI's pre-trained model weights.
-The multi-layer perceptron is trained from randomly initialized parameters using image-text pairs from the [COCO dataset](https://cocodataset.org/#home)
+The multi-layer perceptron is trained from randomly initialized weights using image-text pairs from the [COCO dataset](https://cocodataset.org/#home)

 ## Background